41vi4p/PanelSena-AWS/raspberry-pi/README.md

 For issues or questions:
 - Check the logs: `sudo journalctl -u panelsena.service -f`
 - Verify configuration in `config.json`
-- Test Firebase connectivity
+- Test AWS connectivity and DynamoDB permissions
-- Review Firebase Console for errors
+- Review AWS CloudWatch logs for DynamoDB errors
+- Check AWS IAM permissions for the credentials being used

 ## License